 Regarding Eguchi’s endeavors in the narration field, he has some entries, although, once again, he is not extremely prolific in this department, some entries include names such as the CM for Tsukipro‘s live concert in 2017, A3! and Haunted Campus.
 As well, as for Kiramune and Nishiyama Koutaro Genki no Bokura.

-More surprising, however, is the fact that Eguchi is the person you’ll listen if you actually read audio books such as Eternal 0, Yomiuri Newspaper or Scrap and Build.
-It is understandable why Eguchi would been chosen for this type of task as his narration voice tends to be pleasant to the ears as it has a stable cadence and neutral tone that makes his performance all the more soothing.
+More surprising, however, is the fact that Eguchi is the person you’ll listen to if you actually read audiobooks such as Eternal 0, Yomiuri Newspaper, or Scrap and Build.
+It is understandable why Eguchi would be chosen for this type of task as his narration voice tends to be pleasant to the ears as it has a stable cadence and neutral tone that makes his performance all the more soothing.

-Eguchi played Tetsurou, a character rather eccentric as he enjoys to recite love poems, and needless to say one cannot laugh at the things he did or the way his character acted.
+Eguchi played Tetsurou, a character rather eccentric as he enjoys reciting love poems, and needless to say one cannot laugh at the things he did or the way his character acted.

 Eguchi’s second entry in this department is his performance for a play called Croji Silver Country Gold Song started in 2017.